 - Cash and cash equivalents are classified as financial assets at fair value through profit or loss and measured at fair value.
 Trade accounts receivable and deposits are classified as loans and receivables and are initially measured at fair value.
-Subsequent measurements are recorded at amortized cost using the effective interest rate method. - Trade accounts payable, accrued liabilities, the credit facility and long-term debt are classified as other financial liabilities and are initially measured at fair value.
+Subsequent measurements are recorded at amortized cost using the effective interest rate method. - Trade accounts payable, accrued liabilities, the credit facility, share-based compensation liability, employee benefits and long-term debt are classified as other financial liabilities and are initially measured at fair value.
 Subsequent measurements are recorded at amortized cost using the effective interest rate method.

-Derivative financial instruments consist of foreign exchange contracts [note 15.3] and are accounted for at fair value with changes in fair value recognized in the statements of net loss under "Foreign exchange loss (gain)".
+Derivative financial instruments consist of foreign exchange contracts [note 16.3] and are accounted for at fair value with changes in fair value recognized in the consolidated statements of net loss and other comprehensive loss under "Foreign exchange loss (gain)".
 Derivative financial instruments are recognized as financial assets where fair value is positive and as financial liabilities where it is negative.